Audio-Solutions/pulse-visualizer/README.md

 ⚠️ **Early Development Notice**: Pulse is still in active development and comes with a few rough edges:

-- **Phosphor effect may need configuration for light themes.** The effect relies on additive blending, which is most visible on dark backgrounds.
-For light themes, you may need to set `waveform_invert_noise_brightness: 1` in your config file to invert the lissajous phosphor blending for better visibility.
+- **Phosphor brightness varies slightly with screen size.** Currently, the phosphor effect brightness is not perfectly normalized across different window sizes - larger windows may appear dimmer than smaller ones.
-- No settings menu or source selection yet
+- No settings menu or source selection yet.
-- Configuration is handled through a config file (see [Building](#building) for more details)
+- Configuration is handled through a config file (see [Building](#building) for more details).
-- Performance may vary depending on your system's framerate
+- Performance may vary depending on your system's framerate.
-- Bugs and quirks are to be expected
+- Bugs and quirks are to be expected.

 ## Features

-- Real-time audio visualization
+- Real-time audio visualization with low-latency processing
-- Live configuration updates
+- Almost-perfect analog CRT phosphor emulation with GPU compute shaders for realistic glow and persistence effects
 - Multiple visualization styles:
-	- Lissajous curve with toggleable phosphor-like effect and Catmull-Rom spline interpolation
+	- Lissajous curve with Catmull-Rom spline interpolation
-	- Oscilloscope with configurable gradient modes, Catmull-Rom spline interpolation and toggleable phosphor-like effect
+	- Oscilloscope with configurable gradient modes
 	- FFT with mid/side and right/left modes and sharp/flat note key mode
 	- Spectrogram
-- Popout windows for visualizers (fixed aspect ratio visualizers are a little janky when resizing)
+- Live configuration updates and popout windows for visualizers
-- Configurable visualizer order
-- Low-latency audio processing (PulseAudio **and** PipeWire backends)
+- Cross-platform support (PulseAudio **and** PipeWire backends)
-- Hardware-accelerated graphics
+- Hardware-accelerated graphics with OpenGL
-- Cross-platform support
-- Includes a collection of ready-made themes (see the `themes/` folder)
+- Collection of ready-made themes, including MiniMeters's native themes (see the `themes/` folder)

-### Screen-Space History (Phosphor Effect)

-The Lissajous and Oscilloscope visualizers include a **phosphor effect** that simulates vintage CRT oscilloscope screens, creating glowing traces that fade over time.
-This uses hardware-accelerated render-to-texture techniques with configurable persistence, decay rates, and beam speed sensitivity.
-Works best with dark themes for an authentic retro aesthetic.

-## Dependencies
+## Dependencies & Platform Support

+**Dependencies:**
 - C++17 compatible compiler
 - CMake 3.10 or newer
 - SDL2